 - a.
-More drop kerbs for mobility scooter - b.
-Ensure connectivity into town centre via roads with difficult widths to maintain the natural environment - of the region, while ensuring consistency in housing development to match historical region - d.
-More and better bus service - e.
-Preserve historic buildings - f.
-Before we have more houses, we need employment in the town - g.
-Need more public transport.
+"More drop kerbs for mobility scooter" - b.
+"Ensure connectivity into town centre via roads with difficult widths to maintain the natural environment of the region, while ensuring consistency in housing development to match historical region" - c.
+"More and better bus service" - d.
+"Preserve historic buildings" - e.
+"Before we have more houses, we need employment in the town" - f.
+"Need more public transport.
 The loss of the Nippy is felt.
-Can a regular route be reinstated. - h.
-Jobs.
+Can a regular route be reinstated" - g.
+"Jobs.
 Bringing in firms from other places will bring their key staff too.
 We need to develop industry from within.
 An example is lle Abbots.
-So we need encouragement for 'our' young and available workshops etc. - i.
-Insular thinking, provision for the youth.

-More focus on the future times. - j.
-We have too many single occupancy car drivers. - k.
-Car pool so people can park and then share journeys into work/shopping.
-A website to share could also be set up - I. Sport centre - m.
-Live music in the square in the summer - n.
-Large generic estates with narrow roads making it difficult for emergency vehicles. - o.
-Use of trees and landscaping - p.
-Diverse planting, much more with decent gardens and communal space
+So we need encouragement for 'our' young and available workshops etc" - h.
+"Insular thinking, provision for the youth.
+More focus on the future times" - i.
+"We have too many single occupancy car drivers" - j.
+"Car pool so people can park and then share journeys into work/shopping.
+A website to share could also be set up" - k.
+"Sport centre" - I. "Live music in the square in the summer" - m.
+"Large generic estates with narrow roads making it difficult for emergency vehicles" - n.
+"Use of trees and landscaping" - o.
+"Diverse planting, much more with decent gardens and communal space"

-- q.
-River IIe, lets make it a facility for the town, River Isle walks, picnic areas - r.
-Car parking for local attending mum also for touring groups cars & motorists - s.
-No buses on Sunday or after early evening - t.
-Out lying villages need a greater bus service, am to pm to access doctors etc. - u.
-Do not move Queen Fylde school, it will kill the centre of Ilminster. - v.
-Do not allow any more change of use from shop to cafe - w.
-What is there for young people in Ilminster, the elderly are well catered for. i.e sports centre - x.
-Infrastructure for the young - y.
-Needs more affordable houses to enable the young people who were brought up in Ilminster to stay and bring up their own families and not have to buy outside of the town. - z.
-Support the residents who live outside the town and use town and villages i.e. more parking and public transport. - aa.
-Need around town bus service to serve outer estates - ab.
-Electric car charging points, better public transport links, encourage more employment to town. - ac.
-Careful development of housing schemes and not generic housing developments - ad.
-Consider climate change in every decision - ae.
-If we are having new homes they must include at least 50% of social housing.
+- p.
+"River Isle, lets make it a facility for the town, River Isle walks, picnic areas - q.
+"Car parking for local attending mum also for touring groups cars and motorists" - r.
+"No buses on Sunday or after early evening" - "Out lying villages need a greater bus service, am to pm to access doctors etc" - t.
+"Do not move Greenfylde school, it will kill the centre of Ilminster" - u.
+"Do not allow any more change of use from shop to cafe" - What is there for young people in Ilminster, the elderly are well catered for i.e sports centre" - w.
+"Infrastructure for the young" - x.
+"Needs more affordable houses to enable the young people who were brought up in Ilminster to stay and bring up their own families and not have to buy outside of the town" - y.
+"Support the residents who live outside the town and use town and villages i.e. more parking and public transport" - z.
+"Need around town bus service to serve outer estates" - aa.
+"Electric car charging points, better public transport links, encourage more employment to town" - ab.
+"Careful development of housing schemes and not generic housing developments" - ac.
+"Consider climate change in every decision" - ad.
+"If we are having new homes they must include at least 50% of social housing".